 Ruins on island of Mana

-Finally, few words about one of the major attractions in Kornati.
-On top of the island of Mana lie the remains of a settlement constructed as a set for the film As The Sea Rages (1959).
-This is a group of a dozen stone built buildings and they represent houses, storehouses and a church.
-The remains of the church are particularly impressive.
+This is a group of a dozen buildings and they represent houses, storehouses and a church.
+The remains of the “church” are particularly impressive.
 From the ruins of this scenery there is an an excellent view of the outer chain of islands.
-This old set has become a part of the cultural heritage.
+This old set, made completely in dry stone technique, has become a part of the cultural heritage in Kornati.

 You can find more useful informations about Kornati and this film in one of our blog post “Island Mana: Jump into the film… And into the sea“.